-Chapter 23-Conducting the Life and Annuity Examination 08-22-22 Revisions made since the previous draft (Ed.
-4/19/22) are shown in yellow highlight Make a written record of any recommendation and the basis for the recommendation subject to this regulation; Obtain a consumer signed statement on a form substantially similar to Appendix B documenting: A customer's refusal to provide the consumer profile information, if any; and A customer's understanding of the ramifications of not providing his or her consumer profile information; and Obtain a consumer signed statement on a form substantially similar to Acustomer's understanding of the ramifications of not providing his or her consumer profile information; and Obtain a consumer signed statement on a form substantially similar to Appendix C acknowledging the annuity transaction is not recommended if a customer decides to enter into an annuity transaction that is not based on the producer's recommendation.
+material conflicts of interest related to an ownership interest.
+Documentation obligation.
+A producer shall at the time of recommendation or sale: • Make a written record of any recommendation and the basis for the recommendation subject to this regulation; Obtain a consumer signed statement on a form substantially similar to Appendix B documenting: A customer's refusal to provide the consumer profile information, if any; and A customer's understanding of the ramifications of not providing his or her consumer profile information or providing insufficient consumer profile information; and • Obtain a consumer signed statement on a form substantially similar to Appendix C acknowledging the annuity transaction is not recommended if a customer decides to enter into an annuity transaction that is not based on the producer's recommendation.
+Note: Examiners should be alert for trends of consumers refusing to bullets or numbering